Unbeliev4ble/python-project-50/README.md

 `gendiff [-f --format] file_path1 file_path2`

-you can get help by typing
+You can get help by typing
 `gendiff -h`